inercia/terraform-provider-kubeadm/README.md

 * Easy deployment of kubernetes clusters in any platform supported by Terraform, just adding our `provisioner "kubeadm"` in the machines you want to be part of the cluster.
+* Multi-master deployments.
+Just add a Load Balancer that points to your masters and you will have a HA cluster!.
 * Easy _scale-up_/_scale-down_ of the cluster by just changing the `count` of your masters or workers.
 * Automatic rolling upgrade of the cluster by just changing the base image of your machines.
 Terraform will take care of replacing old nodes with upgraded ones...
-* Automatic deployment of CNI drivers and addons like Dashboard, Ingress Controller, etc.
+* Automatic deployment of some addons, like CNI drivers, the Dashboard, Helm, etc.

 (check the [TODO](../../wiki/Roadmap) for an updated list of features).